 The refrain has been the same now for several years: In most American towns and cities, there are more would-be homebuyers than there are homes on the market.
 And the competition for homes feels especially fierce as the millennial demographic – who account for 43% of all homebuyers in 2022 – have “aged into the housing market” at a time of historically low inventory and historically high prices.

 That means plenty of would-be first-time homebuyers are struggling to find a place to call their own as many continue to weigh the pros and cons of renting vs. owning.

-The good news is that buying a home in a tight market isn’t impossible.
-Millions of Americans will become homeowners for the very first time this year.
-If you live in a tough market, here’s how to make yourself one of them.
+The good news is that buying a home in a tight market isn’t impossible; millions of Americans will still purchase a home this year.
+If you live in a tough market, here’s a few tips on how to approach the process.

 Step One: Prepare

 Make Sure Your Credit is in Good Shape

 If you’re serious about being a homeowner, you have to be serious about your credit.
 Checking your credit reports from all three credit reporting bureaus is a must.
 If you’ve got credit issues, clear them up before you begin your home search in earnest.
 You don’t want to fall in love with a home only to discover that your roommate from five years ago didn’t pay the electric bill and it’s been goofing up your credit score for half a decade.
 (For tips on managing and understanding your credit, check out our Credit Series.)

 In tight real estate markets, existing homeowners who want to move are often advised to sell their current homes first.
 That way, they can collect the cash and shop for a new home with money in the bank.
 And, as a bonus, if the homeowners have been in their existing home long enough, or if the value of their home has increased enough, it’s totally possible that folks who sell a home before shopping for a new one will be able to make an all-cash or nearly all-cash offer for their next home.